-- In August 2017, we reported that, since the 2015 data breaches, the Office of Personnel Management (OPM) had taken actions to prevent, mitigate, and respond to data breaches involving sensitive personal and background investigation information.
-18 However, we noted that the agency had not fully implemented recommendations made to OPM by DHS's United States Computer Emergency Readiness Team to help the agency improve its overall security posture and improve its ability to protect its systems and information from security breaches. - In July 2017, we reported that IT security at the Internal Revenue Service had weaknesses that limited its effectiveness in protecting the confidentiality, integrity, and availability of financial and sensitive taxpayer data.
-An underlying reason for these weaknesses was that the Internal Revenue Service had not effectively implemented elements of its information security program.19 - In May 2016, we reported that the National Aeronautics and Space Administration, the Nuclear Regulatory Commission, OPM, and the Department of Veteran Affairs did not always control access to selected high-impact systems, patch known software vulnerabilities, and plan for contingencies.
-An underlying reason for these weaknesses was that the agencies had not fully implemented key elements of their information security programs.20 - In August 2016, we reported that the IT security of the Food and Drug Administration had significant weaknesses that jeopardized the
+- In August 2017, we reported that, since the 2015 data breaches, the Office of Personnel Management (OPM) had taken actions to prevent, mitigate, and respond to data breaches involving sensitive personal and background investigation information.17 However, we noted that the agency had not fully implemented recommendations made to OPM by DHS's United States Computer Emergency Readiness Team to help the agency improve its overall security posture and improve its ability to protect its systems and information from security breaches. - In July 2017, we reported that information security at the Internal Revenue Service had weaknesses that limited its effectiveness in protecting the confidentiality, integrity, and availability of financial and sensitive taxpayer data.
+An underlying reason for these weaknesses was that the Internal Revenue Service had not effectively implemented elements of its information security program.18 - In May 2016, we reported that the National Aeronautics and Space Administration, the Nuclear Regulatory Commission, OPM, and the Department of Veteran Affairs did not always control access to selected high-impact systems, patch known software vulnerabilities, and plan for contingencies.
+An underlying reason for these weaknesses was that the agencies had not fully implemented key elements of their information security programs.19 - In August 2016, we reported that the information security of the Food and Drug Administration had significant weaknesses that jeopardized the confidentiality, integrity, and availability of its information systems and industry and public health data.20